Arash84Prhsn/WaterSortGame/README.md

 - `deselect` If a bottle is selected, this command deselects that bottle.
 - `swap $` Swaps the current selected bottle with the bottle numbered $.
 - `pour $` From the current selected bottle, pours onto the bottle numbered $.(the conditions of this command are explained in rules section).
-- `undo` This command undoes your last action, however it can only undo up to the last 10 actions and no more.
+- `undo` This command undoes your latest action, however it can only undo up to the last 10 actions and no more.
 - `finish` finishes the game.

 ## Rules